Best time to visit Madeira Islands?

 Tours and activities

 Madeira is an island rich in activities, especially for nature lovers.
-Whether you want to visit Funchal and its surroundings, to discover unique places such as the cliffs of Cabo Girão or the fishing village of Câmara de Lobos or go hiking , we recommend to book your visits in advance.
+Whether you want to visit Funchal and its surroundings, to discover unique places such as the cliffs of Cabo Girão or the fishing village of Câmara de Lobos or go hiking, we recommend booking your visits in advance.

 Discover our selection of tours and activities in Madeira: